April 9, 2012

 An amateur is an exhibitor 19 years of age or older who has not shown, judged, trained or assisted in training a horse for remuneration.
 This rule is not limited to Quarter Horses, so if you have shown, judged or trained any other breed or even grade horses, you do not qualify to compete in the AQHA amateur division.

-An AQHA amateur membership is $50 for one year and $100 for three years.
+An AQHA amateur membership is $50 for one year and $105 for three years.
 Because amateur members must sign a statement verifying that they still qualify to be an amateur at least every three years, AQHA does not offer a life amateur membership.
 If you would like to have a life membership, but want to exhibit in the amateur division, you may obtain a general life membership and upgrade it to amateur status either every one or three years.
-Amateur upgrades are $10 for one year or $20 for three years.
 If you have purchased a general membership but need an amateur card, an upgrade will work for you as well.
-An upgrade can be submitted at a show (an extra $5 charge is applied to the upgrade cost) or can be mailed or faxed to AQHA.
+An upgrade can be submitted at a show (an extra charge is applied to the upgrade cost) or can be mailed or faxed to AQHA.
 The amateur application, completed and signed, is required with the fee.

 Now that you have a detailed description of all the memberships AQHA offers, pick the one that fits your needs, and join today!